Australia's CSL, Ansell join global medical response to Ebola

 Along with CSL, Sydney-listed protective products maker Ansell Ltd, the world's largest surgical gloves maker, said it is talking to health authorities about supplying virus-killing gloves in the fight against the disease.

-Ansell is talking with the organisations like the United Nations, Medecins Sans Frontieres and the U.S. Centers for Disease Control and Prevention about using its antimicrobial surgical gloves in non-medical applications like the cleanup of potential Ebola-affected areas, chief executive officer Magnus Nicolin told Reuters in a telephone interview.
+Ansell is talking with the organisations like the United Nations, Medecins Sans Frontieres and the U.S. Centers for Disease Control and Prevention about using its antimicrobial surgical gloves in the cleanup of potential Ebola-affected areas, chief executive officer Magnus Nicolin told Reuters in a telephone interview.

 The Ansell antimicrobial surgical gloves cannot be used to treat Ebola patients because they have not yet been tested against that disease, and are not approved by the U.S. Food and Drug Administration for surgical purposes, he added.

-"What we can do in the U.S. is in non-patient related activity, sanitation, janitorial cleaning out an aircraft after a flight," Nicolin said.
+"What we can do is in non-patient related activity, sanitation, janitorial supplies, the cleaning that will clean out an aircraft after a flight," Nicolin said.